laboon/CS1699_Fall2018/course-info.md

 62.99-60.00  | D-
 59.99-0.00   | F

-All groups are expected to do their own work on the group project.
+All groups are expected to do their own work on group projects, and individuals are expected to do their own work on individual projects.
 Projects may be analyzed with the Stanford _moss_ system to detect unauthorized collaboration between groups.

 It is recommended you keep all of your graded assignments until final grades are posted and accepted, in order to resolve any discrepancies in grading.